 However, one person in the group, who I felt to be an outlier, an independent sort, started chanting Ooommm.
 Or AUM.
 On their own.
 A few others joined in.
 I joined in.
 This was a simple OM, very natural.
 It’s a practice I first learned in a college improvisational theatre group.
 Just taking a breath in; and as we breathed out, we let the air pass through the vocal cords and naturally vibrate out the sound.
 Concentrating on the feel of the sound, we then heard the silence we created in and around us….

-*To read the whole post, please click on this link to the Good Men Project, which published it.
+*To read the whole article, please click on this link to The Good Men Project.